IObit Malware Fighter

-IObit Malware Fighter (introduced in 2004) is an anti-malware and anti-virus program for the Microsoft Windows operating system (Windows XP and later).
+IObit Malware Fighter is an anti-malware and anti-virus program for the Microsoft Windows operating system (Windows XP and later).
 It is designed to remove and protect against malware, including, but not limited to Trojans, rootkits, and ransomware.

 Overview

 IObit Malware Fighter has a freeware version, which can run alongside the user's existing anti-virus solution.
 In the paid edition, the product comes with anti-virus protection.
 As of version 6, released in 2018, the product includes the Bitdefender engine in its commercial version, along with its anti-malware engine.
 New features of the latest release includes an improved user interface called "Safe Box" created to protect specific folders from unauthorized access, and "MBR Guard" which protects the user's system from malicious attacks such as Petya and cryptocurrency mining scripts.